ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa4/index.md

 Notable points to consider:

-- Creating an array takes time proportional to the length of the array
+- Copying elements into an array takes time proportional to the length of the array
 - When considering the running time of a method, make sure to take into account any helpers methods it uses!